Students Get Connected to Construction Jobs with Help from Marin Builders, College of Marin, Canal Alliance and Career Point MarinJune 16, 2019

-Construction Training Program to Address Shortage in Building Industry
+Construction Training Program Tackles Shortage in Building Industry

-In response to the North Bay’s high demand for skilled construction workers, the Marin Builders Association is partnering with College of Marin, Canal Alliance, and CareerPoint Marin to launch a new construction training program.
+In response to the North Bay’s high demand for skilled construction workers, the Marin Builders Association has again partnered with College of Marin, Canal Alliance, and CareerPoint Marin to bring construction training and job opportunities to students Marin.

-The construction training program targets entry-level employment, providing the skills for success in the construction industry.
-In addition to technical skills, the program will also provide job placement services and career, financial and personal support to help ensure long-term career success.
+The Education to Career (e2c) construction training program targets entry-level employment, providing the basic skills for success in the construction industry.
+In addition to technical skills, the program also includes career, financial and personal support to help ensure long-term career success.

-Rick Wells, CEO of the Marin Builders Association added, “Our members have told us that they are in need of qualified and dependable candidates to help maintain and grow their businesses.
-This program will be part of the solution that prepares our workforce for the increasing needs of our industry here in the North Bay.
-This progarm is part of a bigger solution that involves multiple programs acoss a variety of disciplines and training platforms.”
+Marin Builders Association members have reported that they are in need of qualified and dependable employees to help maintain and grow their businesses.
+This program is part of the solution that prepares our workforce for the increasing needs of our industry here in the North Bay.

 “This program is able to leverage and support the Latino workforce, a population that is growing in Marin,” says Gloria Estavillo, Director of Education for Canal Alliance.
 “The success of Marin’s economy depends on how we develop and utilize the unique strengths of our Latino immigrant community.
 In order to have a highly-skilled and well-prepared workforce, we need to create accessible educational opportunities like these for community members.”